vladimirevmenoff/graph_drawing/README.md

 # graph_drawing

+## About

-This is my implementation of euristic graph drawing algoritm with graphic visualization.
+This project is my implementation of Kamada-Kawai graph drawing algorithm

 ## Theory